alindaByamukama/colour-game-hng/README.md

 - The game will display a message indicating whether your guess was correct or wrong.
 - If correct, your score will increase.
 - Click the "New Game" button to play another round.
+- Click the "Reset" button to reset the score and the current round to the initial state.

 ### Code Overview
 - **HTML:** Defines the structure of the game.